 Contact Roku Manufacturer

-If none of the above methods work to fix the solid red light on your Roku TV, it likely indicates a hardware failure.
+If all else fails, it likely indicates a hardware failure.
 This can be the faulty Mian board or backlight.

 The good news here is that if your Roku TV is still under warranty, reach out to your manufacturer and follow their guidance for repair or replacement options.
 Otherwise, consider consulting a nearby professional TV repair service for assistance.